 Paris is a popular vacation destination for families, couples, and even solo travelers.
-Visitors have come surging back into the City of Lights after a two-year hiatus and if you are planning your first trip to Paris, you are not going to want to sleep on these practical Paris travel tips.
+Visitors have come surging back into the City of Lights and if you are planning your first trip to Paris, you are not going to want to sleep on these practical Paris travel tips.

 After you have digested these important Paris travel tips, check out my helpful Paris planning checklist, which will walk you through a timeline for planning your trip to Paris.
 Next, read through my 5 days in Paris itinerary for ideas on how to structure your own trip.
 Wondering how much this is going to cost?
 I’ve got you covered on that too with a useful Paris trip budget breakdown.